Corbin Carroll

 Corbin Franklin Carroll (born August 21, 2000) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).
-Carroll was selected by the Diamondbacks in the first round of the 2019 MLB draft and he made his MLB debut in 2022.
+The Diamondbacks selected Carroll 16th overall in the first round of the 2019 MLB draft.
+He made his MLB debut in 2022.
+In 2023, Carroll was an MLB All-Star and was named the National League Rookie of the Year en route to winning Arizona's first National League pennant since 2001.
+Carroll was again named an All-Star in 2025.

 Early life

-Carroll was born in Seattle, Washington as was his father.
-Carroll's mother was born in Taiwan, and moved to Louisiana at the age of 6.
+Corbin Franklin Carroll was born on August 21, 2000, in Seattle, Washington, to Brant and Pey-Lin Carroll.
+He is biracial; his father is Irish-American, and his mother was born in Taiwan and moved to Louisiana with her parents at the age of four.
+Carroll has a younger sister who went to Holy Names Academy and became a soccer player.
+The family grew up in an Asian-American neighborhood in Seattle.
+Carroll participated in cross-country sports to improve his speed.

 Amateur career

 Carroll played on the USA 18U National Team that won Gold in the 2018 COPABE Pan-American Championships.
-Carroll attended Lakeside School in Seattle, Washington.
+He attended Lakeside School in Seattle, Washington.
 As a senior in 2019, he hit .540 with nine home runs and a 1.859 OPS.
 He committed to play college baseball at UCLA.

 Professional career

+Draft and minor leagues

-The Arizona Diamondbacks selected Carroll in the first round of the 2019 Major League Baseball draft.
+The Arizona Diamondbacks selected Carroll with the 16th overall pick in the first round of the 2019 Major League Baseball draft.
 He signed for $3.7 million and was assigned to the Arizona League Diamondbacks to make his professional debut.
 After batting .291 with two home runs, 14 RBIs, and 16 stolen bases over 31 games, he was promoted to the Hillsboro Hops on August 8.
 Over 11 games with Hillsboro, he batted .326 with six RBIs.
 Between the two teams, he batted .299/.409/.487 in 154 at bats, with 18 stolen bases in 19 attempts.

 Carroll did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-Carroll returned to Hillsboro to begin the 2021 season.
+He returned to Hillsboro to begin the 2021 season.
 However, in early May, Carroll injured his shoulder while hitting a home run and later underwent season-ending shoulder surgery.
-At the time, he was 10-for-23 for the season.
+At the time, he was 10-for-23 (.435) for the season.

-Carroll opened the 2022 season with the Amarillo Sod Poodles.
-In early July, he was promoted to the Reno Aces.
+Carroll opened the 2022 season with the Amarillo Sod Poodles of the Texas League.
+In early July, he was promoted to the Reno Aces of the Pacific Coast League.
 With three minor league teams in 2022 he batted .307/.425/.611 in 362 at bats with 24 home runs and 31 steals in 36 attempts.